RARE 5-WINDOW DODGE, STEEL STREETROD, 400, AUTO, FLOWMASTERS, PWR FRNT DISC, PS

 The interior captures a luxurious look from the past, using pleats and comfortable fabrics to create an interior that's not so different that what it might have had in 1934.
 Of course, it's been considerably upgraded, including a tilt steering column, digital LED gauges, and an AM/FM/cassette stereo head unit.
 There's also an in-dash CB radio, which, while not functional, will give you an idea of this car's build date.
 A 4-spoke steering wheel with a proper Chrysler logo on the horn button makes it look very complete, and details like the crank-open windshield and original door hardware make it feel suitably vintage.
 It's spacious for two, and if you want a rod for a road trip, this car's large, fully upholstered trunk makes it ideal for going places.

 The 400 cubic inch Chevrolet V8 fits neatly under the hood, putting big block cubes in a small block package.
 It's not detailed for show, but it works rather well, starting easily and moving with genuine authority.
 There's a Holley carburetor up top, an Edelbrock intake manifold, Mallory Unilite distributor, and stock ram's horn exhaust manifolds, all proven performers that make this car both reliable and powerful.
 Service access is decent, even with all that hardware packed in there, and there's nothing here that will be unfamiliar to a local mechanic.
-The front clip is from a Camaro, so you also get power front disc brakes and power steering, and with new shocks it rides and handles rather well.
+The front clip is the original independent front suspension customized with power front disc brakes and power steering, and with new shocks it rides and handles rather well.
 A TH350 3-speed automatic powers a Ford 9-inch rear end, so the powertrain is proven and sturdy, and with new shocks up front and air shocks in back, it rides surprisingly well.
 A newer Flowmaster exhaust system sounds great and it sits right on a set of Cragar chrome mags with 205/70/14 front and 255/70/15 rear BFGoodrich T/A radials.

 Unique and well built, this handsome Dodge brings a lot of unique features to the party, plus some old stand-bys that ensure it'll be reliable for another 20 years.
 Call today!